rsdoiel/rsdoiel.github.io/blog/2020/05/09/Oberon-7-and-the-filesystem.md

 : Sets a file's length to zero.

 Delete
-: Unregisters the filename with the file system.
+: Unregister the filename with the file system.

 In the Oberon Systems a file can be "opened" many times with only one copy maintained in memory.
 This allows